SanctionsGitHub/partialdev-learn/src/pages/docs/ejs.md

 - `<?#` Comment tag, no output

 ### Including partials
-If you want to include your document head or navigation bar, simply use the following script:
+If you'd like to include a partial, simply use the following script:
 ````
 <?- include('../partials/mydocument.html') ?>
 ````